 On a side note, I had some coconut M&M's in my bag during the lava hike.
 On the pack, it clearly states that M&M's will only melt in your mouth, so I sent Mars an email complaining that the M&M's melted in my bag when I was standing next to lava, that their label is therefore misleading and I should be given one year free supply of coconut M&M's as a result.
 I am yet to hear a response from them.

 Two of the most unique beaches you will encounter on Big Island are the Green and Black sand beaches.
-The Green Sand Beach, known as Papakolea Beach, is as the name suggests a beach with green sand.
+The Green Sand Beach is also known as Papakolea Beach.
 The green sand comes from green olivine crystals that erode over time from a nearby cinder cone.
-The Black Sand Beach, known as Punaluu Beach, is a beach between Pahala and Naalehu.
+The Black sand Beach, known as Punaluu Beach, is a beach between Pahala and Naalehu.
 The beach black sand was created by lava flowing into the ocean which explodes as it reaches the ocean and cools.